MYanello/homelab/README.md

 ### 02.10.25

 - Setting up authpols for istio so that I can soon replace haproxy with istio as my edge load balancer to simplify things and no longer use the haproxy ui in opnsense
+  - Tested and confirmed the access control is working using an external network
+  - Next step is getting the weirder services like nextcloud and rxresume working with istio

 ### 02.09.25